rollyourown-xyz/ryo-website-content/content/rollyourown/projects/how_to_deploy/index.md

 1. Prepare a [control node](#a-control-node) with the basic software to run the [rollyourown.xyz](https://rollyourown.xyz) automation scripts, or use an existing control node you have previously set up

-2. If you are setting up a new [control node](#a-control-node), clone the [control node repository](https://github.com/rollyourown-xyz/ryo-control-node) to the control node and run the `local-setup.sh` script.
+2. If you are setting up a new [control node](#a-control-node), clone the [control node repository](https://github.com/rollyourown-xyz/ryo-control-node) to the control node, set configuration parameters and run the `local-setup.sh` script.
 This installs further software and prepares the control node for managing [rollyourown.xyz](https://rollyourown.xyz) projects.
 This step can be skipped if you are using an existing control node that has already been set up for a different [rollyourown.xyz](https://rollyourown.xyz) project

 3. Order or prepare a [host server](#a-host-server) for deploying the project on, or use an existing host server you have previously set up

-4. If you are setting up a new [host server](#a-host-server), clone the [host server repository](https://github.com/rollyourown-xyz/ryo-host) to the control node and run the `host-setup.sh` script.
+4. If you are setting up a new [host server](#a-host-server), clone the [host server repository](https://github.com/rollyourown-xyz/ryo-host) to the control node, set configuration parameters and run the `host-setup.sh` script.
 This sets up secure communication between the control node and the host server, configures the host server and installs software needed for deploying a [rollyourown.xyz](https://rollyourown.xyz) project.
 This step can be skipped if you are using an existing host server that has already been set up for a different [rollyourown.xyz](https://rollyourown.xyz) project

 5. Clone the [project's repository](https://github.com/rollyourown-xyz/) to the control node to obtain scripts, configuration code and infrastructure code needed to deploy the project

+6. Edit the project's configuration file to fill in necessary parameters such as admin username and password and domain to use for the project

-6. Run the `get-modules.sh` script on the control node to fetch additional modules needed for the project.
-This script clones the necessary [rollyourown.xyz](https://rollyourown.xyz) module repositories to the control node
+7. Run the `deploy.sh` script on the control node which:

+    - Fetches additional modules needed for the project by cloning the necessary [rollyourown.xyz](https://rollyourown.xyz) module repositories to the control node
-7. Run the project's `host-setup.sh` script on the control node to configure project-specific settings on the host server, if needed by the project
+    - Configures module- and project-specific settings on the host server, if needed by the project

-8. Run the `build-images.sh` script on the control node to prepare the various container images needed for the project (and its modules) and to upload them to the host server ready for deployment
+    - Prepares the various container images needed for the project (and its modules) and to upload them to the host server ready for deployment

-9. Finally, run the `deploy-project.sh` script on the control node to deploy the various containers on the host server
+    - Deploys the various containers to the host server

 {{< highlight "info">}}